In the following article, we are going to provide you with a step by step I2P guide that is simple to follow and free of techie jargon.

 I2P torrenting is becoming increasingly popular, and there is a torrent client exclusively designed for I2P.
 I2PSnark is basically a torrent client for the I2P network that uses the BitTorrent protocol.
 It is also a torrent creator that delivers metainfo.torrent files equipped with an in-built tracker.

-We also must note that BestVPN certainly does not encourage this, moreover, we can help you to find valuable, great content for absolutely free, you just need to check out our list of 15 fantastic legal torrent sites!
-Alternative if you want more information about staying secure, check out our best VPN for torrenting guide.
+We also must note that BestVPN certainly does not encourage this.
+If you want more information about staying secure, check out our best VPN for torrenting guide.

 I2P has two main messaging services, one of them is I2P Bote.
 It’s a service for secure and anonymous messaging, therefore you are not able to send messages for the “visible” Internet.
 It automatically encrypts messages, and it is possible to have multiple email accounts with only one click.
 It is the most secure way for communication, and its popularity is on the rise.